chanster/dotfile-configs/README.md

-# arch-linux-install
-Arch LInux Setup
+# App and Term configs